-- 4. Enter the serial number of the router. - 5.
-Click the Continue button.
+- 4. Enter the serial number of the router.

+- Click the Continue button.

 The Router Password Reset page displays.

-- 6. Enter the answers to your security questions. - 7.
-Click the Continue button.
+- 6. Enter the answers to your security questions.

+- 7. Click the Continue button.
+The page adjusts.

 - 8. Type a new admin password, confirm your new password, and set new security questions and answers. - 9.
 Click the Next button.